 Reduced timetables

-A reduced or part-time timetable refers to a temporary reduction in the amount of education a child of compulsory school age receives, compared to the full-time offer provided by their school or educational setting.
+A reduced or part-time timetable is a temporary reduction in the amount of education your child receives compared with their school’s full-time offer.

-This arrangement should only be implemented in exceptional circumstances, where it is in the child’s best interests to meet their individual needs.
-A reduced timetable must not be used as a behaviour management tool.
+Schools should only use this in exceptional circumstances, where it is in your child’s best interests and meets their individual needs.
+It must not be used as a behaviour management tool.

-• the understanding, approval and written agreement of the child’s parents or carers and the school
+• your understanding and written agreement, and the agreement of the school

 • consultation with relevant professionals, including: